jketreno/autocode/README.md

 First commit.

+## Debugging

-So I just copied the generated mandelbrot.c program into claude.ai and hit ENTER.
+I copied the generated mandelbrot.c program into claude.ai and hit ENTER (no prompt beyond the source code).
 Its output:

 ````
 This is a C program that generates ASCII art of the Mandelbrot set!
 It's a classic example of fractal visualization.